trizen/sidef-book/sidef_interpreter/deparsing.md

 42->sqrt;
 ```

-Alternatively, Sidef can deparse code in interactive mode as well:
+Deparsing can be activated in interactive mode as well:

 ```shell
 $ sf -i -Rperl